chenzl25/hackable-ejs/README.md

 # hackable-ejs

-Only in 130 line and easy for you to hack.
+About 140 line and easy for you to hack.

 Support:
 1. <% %> and <%= %> label